Women and Anaemia

 Green leafy vegetables are available in abundance during winters.
 So make most of it when the season comes.
 Green leafy spinach is rich in Vitamin A and in Iron so making a salad or sabji can help in curing Anaemia.
 Those who can digest it can also try hands on one or two raw spinach leaves eaten raw after thorough washing.

 7. Beetroot Juice

-This is the amazing root in the cure of Anaemia, it is very in iron and folic acid which helps in faster recovery from the Anaemia.
+This is the amazing root in the cure of Anaemia, it is very rich in iron and folic acid which helps in faster recovery from the Anaemia.
 One glass drink daily will help you to raise your hemoglobin levels.
 If you do not find making it convenient to make beetroot juice everyday, just include it in your salad bowl and eat it before meals or even during the meals.